Research & Travel Awards

 To apply for departmental funds:

-- Students should write a letter of application, addressed to Dr. Ellen Welch (Director of Graduate Studies), co-signed by a faculty member.
+- Students should write a letter of application, addressed to Dr. Oswaldo Estrada (Director of Graduate Studies), co-signed by a faculty member.

 - The letters should include a brief explanation of the nature of the conference, a brief explanation of your paper or other reason for attending, as well as a budget for airfare, gas/rental expenses, hotel charges, etc. Please also include the invitation to present or to attend an interview.
 Your PID must be included at the bottom of the letter.

-- The letter should be emailed to Dr. Welch, with cc to Shavon Carey.
+- The letter should be emailed to Dr. Estrada, with cc to Shavon Carey.
 (No hard copy of the application is required)

-- Upon approval by Dr. Welch, Logan Brackett will ensure delivery of the approved amount to the student.
+- Upon approval by Dr. Estrada, Shavon Carey will ensure delivery of the approved amount to the student.

 Priority will go to those student presenters who have not previously received this type of support from the Department.
 Applications accepted and awards made September through April, based on availability of funding.